isomerpages/moe-greenwoodpri/_gwps-partners/Parents/Sexuality Education Programme.md

 **INFORMATION FOR PARENTS**

 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/GY%20Opt-out%20form.pdf).
+This form will be sent to parents via Parent Gateway at the start of the year and is also downloadable [here](/files/GY%20Opt-out%20form.pdf).
 The completed opt-out form is to be submitted by 27/01/2023.
 10. Parents can contact the school at greenwood_ps@moe.edu.sg or 63666158 for discussion or to seek clarification about the school’s Sexuality Education programme.